Different sewing threads and their uses…

 - most of the time an all purpose polyester thread will work

 - try and stay away from cheap threads, when working with threads you generally get what you pay for

-- colour choice is up to you; whether you wish to achieve a colour match or use thread in an opposing colour as decoration
+- colour choice is up to you; do you wish to achieve a colour match or use thread in a contrasting colour as decoration

-Remember… MOST of the time all-purpose polyester thread will do the job, and you generally get what you pay for.
+Remember… MOST of the time all purpose polyester thread will do the job, and you get what you pay for.